 Because my kids love so many of the traditional dishes I usually give in and make what the majority wants, and have done that for the past several years.

 But this year we got to have a preliminary Thanksgiving so to speak.
 You see, with all of our kids grown and out on their own, we have girlfriends and fiances plus their families to deal with.

-Now we have Kevin's son and his girlfriend, and my daughter and her girlfriend.
-Needless to say everyone getting together in once place for one meal just ain't gonna happen!
+Now we have Kevin’s son and his girlfriend, and my daughter and her girlfriend.
+Needless to say, everyone getting together in one place for one meal just ain’t gonna happen!

 That was when we decided to have a pre-holiday dinner to get all of the kids together and spend some time with them.
 So I got to stretch my imagination and come up with a few twists to some of my traditional dishes for this “warm up” meal, which I absolutely loved doing.

 For years I have cooked my turkey the same way.
 I was even bold enough to post it as The Perfect Roast Turkey, and I will tell you that it was, and still is, one of the best dang turkey recipes I have ever tasted.